Frequently Asked Questions

 If you need further assistance, you can contact us through our help center or email us at firstname.lastname@example.org

 Yes.
-Through the use of our Custom Policy Engine it is easy to set policies that deploy and patch both 3rd party and custom software.
-Required Software policies also allow administrators to deploy out any software title on schedule if it is not installed on a device.
+Through the use of our custom policy engine it is easy to set policies that deploy and patch both third-party and custom software.
+Administrators can also deploy any software title on schedule if it is not installed on a device.

 Absolutely.
 The default setting of Automox is full automation, but you can easily turn the automation settings off and manually patch devices and deploy software and scripts.